 Why Is Buying A UL Listed Lab Workbench Important?

 Your lab employee comes to you in pain and tells you he burned his hand.
-Something happened when he plugged in a piece of lab equipment and the electrical plug just exploded.
+Something happened when he plugged in a piece of lab equipment into the workbench where he was stationed and the electrical plug exploded.
 Clearly, he has a bad burn, so you send him to the doctor to have it looked at, as per your safety plan.

 You work out what you will have the employee do as part of your return to work program, while his hand is healing.
 Everything is going according to that well thought out safety plan you created with your Worker’s Compensation Carrier.